aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PDF to PS" h2="Render PDF to PS within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PDF to PS in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PDF file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PS.
+Aspose.Total for C++ is a comprehensive file format automation library that enables C++ developers to easily convert PDF to PS in two simple steps.
+The first step involves using the Aspose.PDF for C++ API to convert PDF files to DOC.
+This API provides a wide range of features such as the ability to create, edit, and manipulate PDF documents, as well as the ability to extract text, images, and other content from PDF documents.
+The second step involves using the advanced Word Document Processing API, Aspose.Words for C++, to export the DOC file to PS.
+This API provides a wide range of features such as the ability to create, edit, and manipulate Word documents, as well as the ability to convert Word documents to other popular file formats.
+With Aspose.Total for C++, developers can quickly and easily convert PDF to PS with just a few lines of code.
+This library is a great choice for developers who need to automate the conversion of PDF to PS in their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}